Physical and digital security concepts for successful events

 Sicherheitsmaßnahmen schaffen Vertrauen und schützen alle Besucher gleichermaßen

-Take a behind-the-scenes look at the transformation of the German Logistics Congress into the BVL Supply Chain CX – an innovative event format that blends traditional congress elements with a festiv...
+Take a look behind the scenes of the BVL Supply Chain CX – an innovative event format by the Bundesvereinigung Logistik (BVL) e.V. that blends classic conference elements with the energy of a festiv...